Lisa-1112/reading-notes/README.md

 Fixed Mindset is: Fixed growth: negative! when faced with > avoids **challenges** > loses focus > **obstacles** > views as fruitless > **effort** > ignores  **criticism** > views as a threat > **success from others**
 Three reminders Growing up, zen, staying on the right side by thinking possitive and no waisting time, possitive **effort** and **success**
 5 different features tools, styles, understanding the text builders, shortcuts copy c, copy v, command with tab. **bold** and ~Strikethrough~
 I'm Lisa new to code fellows my previosly college classes is photoshop and html css and updated github profile photo.

+## Code 102 Reading notes